cerenyildirim/MCMC_for_Bayesian_estimation/README.md

 # MCMC for Bayesian Estimation of Differential Privacy from Membership Inference Attacks

-This repository includes the implementation of the paper "MCMC for Bayesian estimation of Differential Privacy from Membership Inference Attacks" (https://link.springer.com/chapter/10.1007/978-3-032-06096-9_23).
+This repository includes the implementation of the paper "MCMC for Bayesian estimation of Differential Privacy from Membership Inference Attacks" ```markdown
+[Paper](https://link.springer.com/chapter/10.1007/978-3-032-06096-9_23)```.
 The code supports both artificial and real data experiments, and includes scripts for running attacks, estimating DP parameters, and visualizing results.

 ## File and Script Descriptions